-The System has a total of 67 interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
-Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 10 interchanges are situated on the Northeast Extension.
+The System has a total of 68 toll interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
+Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 11 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the three extensions noted in clauses (iii), (iv) and (v) above.
 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
+In addition to the toll interchanges, the Commission has also constructed four E-ZPass Only interchanges which are designed for the exclusive use of E-ZPass customers, located at Virginia Drive (east of the Fort Washington interchange); Street Road (west of the Bensalem interchange); Route 29 (west of the Valley Forge Interchange) and at Route 903 in Carbon County.
+In addition, a cashless tolling location, which uses an overhead gantry to assess tolls while allowing vehicles to pass at highway speed without stopping, has been constructed and is operational at the Delaware River Bridge (westbound) which is part of the I-95 Connector in Bucks County.